White paper

 KeyCite Cited With and Overruled features

-Westlaw Precision also introduced new KeyCite capabilities.
+Westlaw Precision with CoCounsel also introduced new KeyCite capabilities.
 KeyCite Cited With shows related cases with a pattern of being cited together, even if neither cites the other.
 It helps legal researchers quickly find connections between cases that would traditionally be difficult to uncover and locate additional relevant authority for the research issue.
 It also allows researchers to find regularly cited law for a specific rule or issue.

 The new KeyCite Overruled in Part flag shows you the specific point of law in a case that has been invalidated so that other valid points of law aren’t missed.